-The Culinary Arts Technology concentration provides a solid foundation in the methods and science of cooking through exposure to classical, American, and international cuisine as well as the art of baking and pastries.
+The Culinary Arts Technology program is for anyone wanting to be a chef or work in the foodservice industry.
+This concentration provides a solid foundation in the methods and science of cooking through exposure to classical, American, and international cuisine as well as the art of baking and pastries.
 Special emphasis is placed on culinary tools, equipment, techniques, and specialty ingredients.